wolffinator/Penta_Buzzer/README.md

 ## ⚠️ Word of Warning
 * This project is at its infancy.
 The current hardware design will change and may not work with future versions of this code.
 * Project requires intermediate skills in soldering.
 There are a few surface mount soldering points and many close solder pads.
 Practice technique if you are unsure.
-* ESP32 does not have reverse polarity protection.
+* ESP32 does not have reverse polarity protection (ask me how I know).
 Check your work before you fry your board.
 * This is not a well designed product (yet).
 Parts will and have failed.
 ### BOM
 * [Seeed Studio XIAO ESP32-C3][esp32_c3_link].
 This is the microcontroller used in this project.
 This was chosen due to its built in connectivity and battery management circuitry.